murphytarra/Dispersive_Read/README.md

 This package is a tool which allows you to simulate the Dispersion Readout for Multilevel Systems, without the use of the RWA.
 Here the susceptibility of a double quantum dot (DQD) is calculated using  a cicuit QED formalism and sweeps are carried out over a range of different magnetic fields and magnetitudes of detuning and a plot of the spectrum is simulated.

-For further information on the simulation and derivation, please read:
+For further information on the simulation and derivation, please read the included Pdf 'Dispersive Readout of Multilevel Systems'

 ## Initialization